 Garnishment forms are available from the clerk of the county court.
 You must know the place of employment or bank with which the debtor does business.

 An execution is a court order directing the sheriff to seize the debtor’s property for payment toward a debt.
 The creditor must determine exactly what property the debtor owns and describe it clearly so the sheriff knows what to look for.
-Ownership of motor vehicles and certain other types of personal property can be determined at the county clerk’s office.
-The county assessor and register of deeds office can also be used to locate other personal property and real estate owned by the debtor.
+Motor vehicle records are maintained in the county treasurer’s office.
+The county clerk, county assessor, and register of deeds office can also be used to locate other personal property and real estate owned by the debtor.

 Any property seized for sale to satisfy the judgment is taken subject to the rights of any liens (claims) against that property.
 The lien holder will be paid before the creditor.